TowlGol/CMCC/Supporting_Information.md

 </div>

 The selection of parameters in the experiment is primarily based on two principles: data analysis results of subdivision times and comparison of visualization results.
 First, we examine the impact of subdivision times on the calculation results for dataset 1 from the paper.
-The SCB method's first step is the grid's subdivision surface .
+The CMCC method's first step is the grid's subdivision surface .
 This step is similar to grid partitioning in grid-based methods, where the number of divisions affects the precision and computation time of the final results.
-Figure 2 shows the relationship between subdivision times (ST) and SCB computation time.
+Figure 2 shows the relationship between subdivision times (ST) and CMCC computation time.
 Due to the subdivision surface algorithm causing an exponential increase in the number of vertices, the corresponding computation time also increases with the times of subdivision surface.
 It is evident that after six grid divisions, the computation time reaches an unacceptable magnitude (55 seconds).
 Therefore, the subdivision parameters should only be between 3, 4, and 5.
 In Figure 2, the blue, green, and yellow lines represent the calculation results for subdivision times of 3, 4, and 5, respectively.

 <p align="center">